 Responsible management of copyrighted materials used in the classroom (whether online or face-to-face) and adherence to intellectual property law is an essential component of instructional design.
 Classroom materials are available in multiple formats

-Luis Gonzalez (firstname.lastname@example.org), dean of Libraries, is the designated copyright officer for the university.
-As part of that charge, we at the IUP Libraries, in collaboration with the School of Graduate Studies and Research and with IT Services, have assembled a collection of guidelines, FAQs, and resources to help you adhere to the copyright restrictions that may govern the materials you use in your classroom.
-We hope you’ll find this information helpful and easy to follow.
-Please don’t hesitate to contact us with questions.
+With the assistance of the School of Graduate Studies and Research and IT Services, we’ve assembled a collection of resources to help you understand and adhere to the copyright restrictions that may govern the materials you use in your classroom.

 Such is not the case here, and accordingly, the information presented here must not be relied on as a substitute for obtaining legal advice from a licensed attorney.

 Official Copyright Policy

 Master Library Copyright GuidelinesComprehensive guidelines document covering most copyright

 Copyright FAQ Commonly asked questions about copyright, fair use, and other issues governing the use of copyrighted

-T.E.A.C.H.
-Act ChecklistWe’ve created a checklist to help you confirm that you are in compliance with the
+TEACH Act ChecklistWe’ve created a checklist to help you confirm that you are in compliance with the

 School of Graduate Studies and Research Copyright and Intellectual Property